nielshelsoe/BOW_transferlearning/README.md

 6. If this run perfectly you should be apple to begin your journey.
 Now let's get some data and have fun!
+Please proceed to one of the following tutorials in the github repo.

 ### Build ulmfit